All Episodes

 Oh, okay.

-This morning during NBC News coverage with Brian Williams, he spoke via phone.
+This morning during NBC News coverage with Brian Williams, He spoke via phone.

 Williams spoke via phone with Harvard University law professor Lawrence Traub.

-You just do, and the libs know uh what what they face.
+And the Libs know what they face.

-So the libs are gonna suggest a centrist, a moderate, uh, somebody of the same temperant uh temperament as uh as uh as uh O'Connor.
+So the Libs are going to suggest a centrist, a moderate, somebody of the same temperament as O'Connor, that it's time to clean this up.

-And uh unfortunately uh it's not true.
+And unfortunately, it's not true.

-It simply means that Congress could pass statute or the states could still be abortionist country.
+It simply means that Congress could pass statute or the states could and still be abortionist going to be just a lot less argument about it.

 Abortion's legal in Great Britain, but it was decided by the people, not nine lawyers who are unaccountable and unelected.

-Uh Justice O'Connor oftentimes was a politician in a black robe.
+Justice O'Connor oftentimes was a politician in a black robe.

 She used her position to impose her views on the nation without the benefit of public input or an election.